-Parents can feel the burden of raising and providing for a child in very tangible ways- beyond merely feeling overwhelmed or stressed out.
-For example, if you are a father of a child and are paying child support to your child's mother you feel the tangible effects of providing your child each month when child support is taken out of your paychecks.
-While you understand that the money is going towards the support and upbringing of your child, it is difficult for you to pay your own bills now that at least twenty percent of your net monthly income is going towards child support.
+Parents can feel the burden of raising and providing for a child in tangible ways- beyond merely feeling overwhelmed or stressed out.
+For example, if you are a father of a child and are paying child support to your child's mother, you feel the tangible effects of providing your child each month when child support is taken out of your paychecks.
+While you understand that the money is going towards the support and upbringing of your child, it is difficult for you to pay your bills now that at least twenty percent of your net monthly income is going towards child support.

 What if it got so bad for you, from a financial perspective, that you were no longer able to keep your head above water?
-Suppose that you never fell behind in paying child support, but that the rest of your life was stuck in neutral, or worse, because of the inability to pay bills, save for retirement or do much of anything else?
-You love your child but the rest of your life is constant turmoil.
+Suppose that you never fell behind in paying child support, but that the rest of your life was stuck in neutral, or worse, because of the inability to pay bills, save for retirement, or do much of anything else?
+You love your child, but the rest of your life is in constant turmoil.
 What options are there for you to address this situation?